garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-container-instance.md

 ## New Azure Container Instance

-If you need to make a new virtual machine running in a private subnet and access it through DevZero's network, then follow the below steps:
+If you need to make a new container running in a private subnet and access it through DevZero's network, then follow the below steps:

 ### Step 1: Creating a Container Instance